Although I love Japanese food, I do miss crusty bread…

 Bread without Borders

-The shop is part of a renovated house, and the cafe area has no music, only views of a wild garden.
+The shop is part of a renovated house, and the cafe area has no music, only views of a garden growing wild.
 We bought several baked goods and pastries along with a coffee and settled in.

 We didn’t feel the need to talk, only to sit with the moment and enjoy the fruits of the baker’s labor…

 Oishii!
 It was so, so good!
-The texture and aroma were fresh, and it felt like the very spirit of the shop was living in it.
+The texture and aroma were fresh, and it felt like the very spirit of the shop was in every bite.
 Good bread could not be categorized merely by country in that moment.
 I couldn’t help but smile.

 Morning is the best time to before they sell out of their selections.
 They’ll often have a variety: pain aux fruits, pain de mie, etc. It’s all delicious.
 Feel free to stock up; even on the second day, it’s still fresh and satisfying.
 Isn’t that also a sign of good bread?